Robin Sharp concertmaster

 John Freeman, principal trumpet

 John Freeman is the principal trumpet of the Marin Symphony, is a member of Oakland East Bay Symphony and Symphony Napa Valley, and has been in the SFCO for several years.
 John is originally from Charlotte, NC, and attended the Cleveland Institute of Music for his bachelor’s and master’s degrees.
-Shortly after college, John moved to Charleston, SC, to assume the principal trumpet position with the Charleston (SC) Symphony, which he held for two years before moving to the San Francisco Bay Area.
+Shortly after college, John moved to Charleston, SC, to assume the principal trumpet position with the Charleston Symphony, which he held for two years before moving to the San Francisco Bay Area.
 John now regularly performs with many of the Bay Area symphony orchestras as well as teaching privately.
 John lives with his wife in San Francisco and enjoys spending free time cycling, running, photography and traveling.

 Scott Macomber, trumpet